Marcel Kunz

+Career

-Club career
+Club

-Born in Gerlafingen, Kunz started his football with the youth teams of the local football club FC Gerlafingen before moving on to Basel in 1963.
-He came to Basel as second goalkeeper behind Kurt Stettler, who had been their goalkeeper since 1957 and who stayed first goalkeeper until 1965.
-Kunz played his debut for Basel on 8 September 1963 in the 1-0 away win against Grenchen.
-Although he broke his arm in April 1964 during the match against Schaffhausen, Kunz was Basels number one goalkeeper for twelve years, despite having strong competition from Jean-Paul Laufenburger for the place between the posts in the Basel Nationalliga A team.
+Born in Gerlafingen, Kunz started his football with the youth teams of the local football club FC Gerlafingen, advancing to their first team in summer 1962.
+One year later he was signed by Basel for their 1963–64 season under head coach Jiří Sobotka.
+Kunz came as reserve goalkeeper behind Kurt Stettler, who had been the team's goalkeeper since 1957 and who stayed as first choice goalkeeper until 1965.
+Kunz made his very first appearance for the team on 10 August 1963 in a friendly game against FC Gerlafingen to say thank you for the transfer, which FCB won 4–1.
+Kunz played his domestic league debut for Basel on 8 September 1963 in the 1-0 away win against Grenchen.
+In his fourth league match, in April 1964, he broke his arm during the game against Schaffhausen, which forced him out of the game for some time.

+To the beginning of the 1965–66 season Helmut Benthaus transferred in from 1.
+FC Köln and became FCB's player-coach.
+He replaced Jiří Sobotka as team manager.
+Benthaus consolidated the internal goalkeeping hierarchy, after Sobotka had never been able to make a clear decision between Jean-Paul Laufenburger, Hans-Ruedi Günthardt and Kunz in the previous season.
+From here on, Kunz was number 1 between the posts and it remained that way for the following ten seasons, even if Laufenburger and later the young up-and-coming Hans Müller were also very reliable when there was a change due to injury or for reasons of form.

 Kunz won the Swiss championship title for the first time in Basel's 1966–67 season.
 Basel finished the championship one point clear of FC Zürich who finished in second position.
-Basel won 16 of the 26 games, drawing eight, losing twice, and they scored 60 goals conceding just 20.
+Basel won 16 of the 26 games, drawing eight, losing twice, and they scored 60 goals conceding just 20 and Kunz held a clean sheet on 12 occasions.
 In that season Kunz won the double with Basel.
 In the Cup final on 15 May 1967 Basel's opponents were Lausanne-Sports.
 In the former Wankdorf Stadium, Helmut Hauser scored the decisive goal via penalty.
 The game went down in football history due to the sit-down strike that followed this goal.
 After 88 minutes of play, with the score at 1–1, referee Karl Göppel awarded Basel a controversial penalty.
 André Grobéty had pushed Hauser gently in the back and Hauser let himself drop theatrically.
 Subsequently, after the 2–1 lead for Basel the Lausanne players refused to resume the game and they sat down demonstratively on the pitch.
 The referee had to abandon the match.
 Basel were awarded the cup with a 3–0 forfait.